Providing innovative solutions and delivering quality services responsibly

 Bell recognizes that our infrastructure is critical to the health, safety, security and economic well-being of our customers and Canadians in general.
 As the country's largest communications company, Bell has a responsibility to make its services accessible to all members of society.
 Through our strategic imperative to invest in broadband networks and services, Bell is the builder of Canada’s communications infrastructure, growing broadband connectivity faster and extending it farther than any other company.

-Those who do business with us are expected to comply to high standards.
-We seek quality products and services through mutually beneficial and ethical relationships with suppliers demonstrate a strong commitment to sustainable development through the adoption of rigorous principles regarding the environment, health and safety, labour and ethics.
-We also require that all new contracts include a standard clause indicating that the supplier conforms to Bell’s Supplier Code of Conduct.
-Bell also makes it clear that its suppliers must take all reasonable measures to respect that code not only in their own business operations but also along their own supply chains.
+Those who do business with us are held to equally high standards.
+We seek quality products and services through mutually beneficial and ethical relationships with suppliers that demonstrate a strong commitment to sustainable development through the adoption of rigorous principles regarding the environment, health and safety, labour and ethics.

-- 22.6% of all bills produced by Bell in 2011were electronic, saving approximately 33,000 trees and avoided the emission of about 4,100 tonnes of greenhouse gases
+- 29.5% of all bills produced by Bell in 2012 were electronic, 6.9 percentage points over 2011, and 1.1 percentage points over our objective.
+This saved approximately 33,000 trees and avoided the emission of about 4,100 tonnes of greenhouse gases